department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/cash-out-loan.md

 ## Will I have to pay any loan fees?
 If you’re using a VA home loan to purchase a home or refinance a mortgage, you’ll need to pay a funding fee.
 The funding fee is a percentage of your loan amount.
 You can choose to finance the funding fee or pay it when you pay your closing costs.

-Your lender will also charge interest on the loan in addition to closing fees.
-Please be sure to talk to your lender about any loan costs that may be added to your loan amount.

-**Will I always have to pay a funding fee?**
 **You don’t have to pay a funding fee if one of these is true.
 You’re:**

 - Receiving VA compensation pay for a service-connected disability, **or**
 - Eligible to receive VA compensation pay for a service-connected disability, but you’re receiving retirement or active-duty pay instead, **or**
 - The surviving spouse of a Veteran who died while serving or from a service-connected disability

+**Your funding fee will be slightly higher if you're a:**

-**Note:** If you’re a second-time VA home loan user and you don’t make a down payment, or if you’re a National Guard or Reserve Veteran, your funding fee will be slightly higher.<br>
+- Second-time VA home loan user and you don’t make a down payment, **or**
+- National Guard or Reserve Veteran

+**Note:** Your lender will also charge interest on the loan in addition to closing fees.
+Please be sure to talk to your lender about any loan costs that may be added to your loan amount.

 [Learn more about VA funding fees and loan costs](/housing-assistance/home-loans/va-loan-funding-fee/)